 - Japanese studies

-Students get the opportunity to sample a wide range of subject areas and can make more informed choices about the kind of Leaving Certificate programme they want to follow after the Transition Year.
+Students can sample a wide range of subject areas and can make more informed choices about the kind of Leaving Certificate programme they want to take after the Transition Year.
 Work experience is a core aspect of the Transition Year programme.
 It aims to bring new kinds of learning opportunities to students by experiencing adult and working life.

 Transition Year is optional and admission criteria vary from school to school.

 When drawing up the Transition Year programme, schools are encouraged to involve parents in the decision-making process and planning for TY.